 • Fun & Recreation minimum: Maybe it’s not hobbies and vacations.
 Maybe it’s one hour weekly doing something with no productive purpose.
 What prevents complete joylessness?

 Define the minimum for each pillar.
-This becomes your non-negotiable baseline—the line you hold even when the business demands more.
+This becomes your non-negotiable baseline — the line you hold even when the goal demands more.

 3. Protect the Critical Pillars